Family and Friend Assistance

 - Currents – a monthly update sent via email to provide time-sensitive information.
 Also available online.
 Use this link to go to the Register Now page and sign up to receive Currents.

-- Clinical Research Network – 31 LAM Clinics across the US offering multidisciplinary care.
+- Clinical Research Network – LAM Clinics are located across the US offering multidisciplinary care for individuals with LAM.
 Encourage your loved one to be seen in a LAM Clinic at least once a year so she can be evaluated by a physician who is considered an expert in LAM.

 - Helping Children Cope When a Family Member has LAM – a resource to help you talk to children about LAM.